Jarasandha: Later life and death

-In the Shanti Parva of Mahabharata, Jarasandha fought with Karna after the svayamvara of daughter (Bhanumati) of Chitrangada.
+In the Sabha Parva of Mahabharata, Jarasandha fought with Karna after the svayamvara of daughter of Chitrangada of Kalinga.
 After a tough fight, Karna defeated him.
 To please Karna, Jarasandha gifted him the land of Malini to rule.

 He was also a major hurdle before emperor Yudhishthira when the latter decided to perform an offering.
 As Jarasandha was a powerful warrior, it was necessary for the Pandavas to eliminate him.
 Krishna, Bhima, and Arjuna disguised as brahmins traveled to Magadha and met Jarasandha.
 After a formal meeting, Jarasandha enquired about their intentions.
 Krishna, Bhima, and Arjuna revealed their actual identities.
-Krishna then challenged Jarasandha for a duel and gave him the freedom to choose any one belligerent.
-Jarasandha selected Bhima for a duel.
-Both Bhima and Jarasandha were accomplished wrestlers.
-The duel continued for several days and neither of them was willing to give up.
-After a long battle, Jarasandha grew tired.
-Krishna then hinted Bhima that when fatigued, a person might die if pressed too hard.
-Bhima understood Krishna's hint, lifted Jarasandha in the air and pressed his knee against Jarasandha's backbone, killing him instantly.
+Krishna challenged Jarasandha to a duel, allowing him to choose his opponent.
+Jarasandha, eyeing the trio, picked Bhima, deeming him the strongest and considering Krishna inferior.
+Both skilled wrestlers, Bhima and Jarasandha clashed fiercely for a time.

+As the duel went on, Jarasandha grew weary while Bhima remained steadfast.
+The combat raged for fourteen days with neither fighter claiming victory.
+Eventually, Bhima seized Jarasandha by the legs and tore his body apart, but to his shock, the two halves rejoined, and Jarasandha stood whole again.
+During one of their battles, Krishna picked up a blade of grass, split it in two, and cast the pieces in opposite directions.
+Bhima understood the metaphor, once more grabbed Jarasandha by the legs and tore him in two.
+This time, he threw the halves far in opposite directions, preventing them from reuniting and killing Jarasandha.

 Jarasandha's son Sahadeva (not to be confused with the youngest Pandava) was placed on the throne of Magadha and he agreed to be a vassal to the Pandavas.
-He was killed in the Kurukshetra war by Shakuni along with his cousin, Jayadeva.
+He was killed in the Kurukshetra war by Karna along with his cousin, Jayadeva.